jzhoulon/RFC-review/pluggable2.md

     return se;
   }
 ```
-* `SE_Stream` is defined in plugin and treated as an opaque struct in Tensorflow proper.
+* `SE_Stream` is defined in plugin and treated as an opaque struct in TensorFlow proper.
 ```cpp
   void create_stream(SE_Device* executor, SE_Stream* stream, TF_Status*) {
     *stream = new SE_Stream_st();